cambiotraining/hpc-intro/materials/03-slurm.md

 </details>

-If you were running this script interactively (i.e. directly from the console), you would use the R script interpreter: `Rscript analysis_scripts/pi_estimator.R`.
+If you were running this script interactively (i.e. directly from the console), you would use the Python interpreter: `python3 analysis_scripts/pi_estimator.py`.
 Instead, we use a shell script to submit this to the job scheduler.

 1. Edit the shell script in `job_scripts/estimate_pi.sh` by correcting your username in the working directory path (under `#SBATCH -D`).
   Submit the job to SLURM and check its status in the queue.
 1. Did your job run successfully, and how long did it take to run?
 2. The number of samples used to estimate Pi can be modified using the `--nsamples` option of our script, defined in millions.
 The more samples we use, the more precise our estimate should be.
-    - Adjust your SLURM submission script to use 50 million samples (`Rscript analysis_scripts/pi_estimator.R --nsamples 50`), and save the job output in `job_logs/estimate_pi_50M.log`.
+    - Adjust your SLURM submission script to use 50 million samples (`python3 analysis_scripts/pi_estimator.py --nsamples 50`), and save the job output in `job_logs/estimate_pi_50M.log`.
     - Monitor the job status with `squeue` and `seff JOBID`.
 Do you find any issues?
 How would you fix it?

 :::{.callout-hint}